 Just turn the resistance up half a crank and you’ll be able to pedal at a more comfortable and steady speed.

-So by keeping proper spin form when cycling is going to keep you injury free but at the same time able to keep performance levels at a high.
+So by keeping proper indoor cycling form when cycling is going to keep you injury free but at the same time able to keep performance levels at a high.

 It is basically just about using a common sense approach – if it doesn’t feel comfortable, come off the bike, re-adjust and jump back on again.

-If you are using your own home spin bike, adjusting will be few and far between but simply keep these pointers in your mind though and you’ll be able to spin making sure to keep injury at bay.
+If you are using your own home indoor cycling bike, adjusting will be few and far between but simply keep these pointers in your mind though and you’ll be able to indoor cycling making sure to keep injury at bay.